stephenanayashilliard/Covid_and_Politics/README.md

 ### Database

+In order to create the database, I needed to join the datasets detailing the following: a) covid cases and deaths, b) two tables with demographic data, and c) religion.
+Each table had county and state details as well that I leveraged to join the tables.
+Once the tables were joined, I uploaded the database to an AWS S3 bucket to allow my colleagues to access the database  by using Pyspark and the object URL.
+The breakdown of the steps are as follows.

+1. _Creating the Join Key_: To perform a join, there needs to be a field to join on.
+Unfortunately, we did not have one native to the data so we created one.
+I created a column to hold the key and then set the value equal to the result of county and state column data combined in each row.
+I then used our county data as the primary table because it had the most results.
+2. _Joining in Parts_: To execute the join, I joined two tables into an interim table, table_one, and joined the third table to it creating a table_two.
+I repeated this again to get the fourth table into the final database.
+3. _Troubleshooting Issues_: The fields that were null after the joins from part two needed to be filled in in order to not obstruct the upcoming machine learning model.
+I turned the null values into zeros and then kept the result.

 ### Machine Learning
    The goal of the model was to predict whether certain variables such as economic status, political behavior and population demographics would have a postive or negative linear relationship with Covid 19 spread.
    - #### Model Used